 According to the ‘Who the heck is Michelle Starr?’ section on the Online Income Now website: ”After 8 years as a super-successful and outrageously highly paid person, Michelle Starr is at the red hot center of the work at home industry, both online and offline.”

-Right away that inflated self-appraisal raises serious concerns for me, but before we get into the long list of red flags, let’s just try and piece together exactly what you would be doing with Online Income Now to earn $87 per hour.
+Right away that inflated self-appraisal concerns me, but before we get into the long list of red flags, let’s just try and piece together exactly what you would be doing with Online Income Now to earn $87 per hour.

-So now that we have tried to establish some hard facts from the very limited website content (remember, it is intentional), let’s look at what it is about this website that really concerns me (in no particular order):
+So now that we have tried to establish some hard facts from the very limited website content, let’s look at what it is about this website that really concerns me (in no particular order):

 Bold promises, with a job description that suggests ANYONE can do it.
 This is to ensure that no one visiting the websites slips through the net.

 Then there’s the quick mention of the author, Michelle Starr, the #1 home job consultant in America.
-My question here would be…”says who?”
+My question here would be…” according to who?”